FuriousRamsay/TraderNetworkMoreJobs/README.md

 	- There are no rewards for this challenge.
 It is purely meant to assist in you testing out your defenses or offensive abilities (should you wish to try this out in the open)
 	Note: Spawns occur over time and are essentially queued.
 You should do your best to stay and fight.
 If you leave and are in single player, the game will not clear the spawn queue (bug that has been submitted) which will cause NullException errors when you go back in.
 The spawns will not occur, but the game will still attempt to action the queue until the queue is empty.
 Spawning usually lasts 6 minutes total.
-One way to clear the queue is to close the game.
+One way to clear the queue is to close the game
 	      Not much testing has been done in multiplayer.
-Feedback is welcome.
+Feedback is welcome

 	Mechanical Allies (Tiers 1 through 5):
 	- The following allies can be purchased and spawned: